Chapter 26: The Race to Sector 7

 Corneo’s voice crackled on the speaker once again. “ Oh shit!”
 He called out, his voice now high-pitched and panicky.
 “Don’t worry my sweet!
 Daddy’s got you!”
 There was a loud click over the speaker, as if something was switched on.

-From behind him, Tails heard a grinding noise, followed immediately by the sound of rushing water.
+Peeling himself off of the wall, Tails heard a grinding noise behind him, followed immediately by the sound of rushing water.
 Realizing that he had no time to lose, he sheathed his sword and headed back to the two women.
 “We have to get to higher ground!
 Grab hold!” he said, holding out his hands.
 “Hurry up!”

 The two grabbed on and Tails tossed them up to the elevated section of the drain channel.
 He followed behind them, clasping the edge and pulling himself up just as the murky water swept down through the channel.
 It submerged the lumbering beast and put out the fire that covered its body.
 The smell of singed fur lingered in the air as it rose up from the ground.

 “Let’s finish this!”
 Cream said, her eyes blazing.
 She hopped off the ledge and charged another Ice spell.
 Instead of aiming it at the monster, she instead directed the magic to the ground, which was now covered in water.
 The Ice magic froze the ground in front of Aps, who stepped on it and immediately slipped painfully onto its backside.